BIST Model & Concepts

 - Early Intervention (When)

-- Utilizing this expectation allows adults to intervene consistently with all students.
+Utilizing the expectations that it's never okay to be disruptive or hurtful allows adults to intervene consistently with all students.
 A student will be asked one time per activity to stop a behavior that is disruptive or hurtful.
 Adults will intervene in a quick, kind, calm and firm manner if a student cannot meet this expectation.

 - Caring Confrontation (How)

-- Caring Confrontation is a language of partnership when intervening with a student’s disruptive or hurtful behavior.
-The intent of Caring Confrontation is to create awareness for the student, provide an opportunity to meet the standard, and partner with the adult.
+Caring Confrontation is a language of partnership when intervening with a student’s disruptive or hurtful behavior.
+With the intent of creating awareness of the situation and one's actions, Caring Confrontation provides the student with an opportunity to meet the set standard and partner with the adult.

 - Protective Plan (What)

-- A protective plan provides an opportunity for the adult and student to identify the missing skill, develop a partnership towards change.
-Teaching replacement skills and practicing the Goals For Life helps students manage their behavior toward life change.
+Protective Plans provides an opportunity for the adult and student to identify a missing skill and partner together to develop the skill.
+Teaching replacement skills and practicing the Goals For Life helps students manage their behaviors and move toward making life changes.

 - Outlasting the Acting Out

-- This includes maintaining a relationship, guiding the student to identify their level in the Continuum of Change (Noncompliance, Compliance, Partnership, Independence), and maintaining restrictions until the student is able to partner with and be coached by the adults.
+Maintaining a relationship and restrictions while guiding the student to identify their level in the Continuum of Change (Noncompliance, Compliance, Partnership, Independence) until the student is able to partner with and be coached by adults.

-Buddy Room: A seat in another teacher’s classroom to help a student regroup, complete a think sheet, and process with the adult so they may return to the classroom safe seat.
+- Buddy Room: A seat in another teacher’s classroom to help a student regroup, complete a Think Sheet and process with an adult so they may return to the classroom Safe Seat.

-Class Meeting: Weekly meetings facilitated by the adult to help students solve problems, plan events and maintain a positive classroom community.
+- Class Meeting: Weekly meetings facilitated by the adult to help students problem solve, plan events and maintain a positive classroom community.

-Goals for Life: Goals that we help students obtain so that they may have the life they want and deserve.
-Goals for Life are based on the following beliefs:
+- Goals for Life: Goals we help students obtain so they may have the life they want and deserve.
+Goals for Life are based on the beliefs that:

-- I can make good choices even if I am mad.
+1. I can make good choices, even if I am mad.

-- I can be okay even if others are not okay.
+2. I can be okay, even if others are not okay.

-- I can do something even if I don’t want to (or even if it’s hard).
+3. I can do something, even if I don’t want to (or even if it’s hard).